CSCfi/csc-user-guide/docs/support/faq/get-image-format.md

 ## Workarounds

 * A trivial fix is to pull the image using a compatible client, re-tag it, and push it to Rahti's internal registry.
-This new pushed image will be using the old docker format.
+This newly pushed image will be using the old docker format.
 Follow the link for a guide on [How to manually cache images in Rahti's registry](../../../cloud/rahti/tutorials/docker_hub_manual_caching/).

 * If the image was built by your team, the [buildah](https://buildah.io) tool can be used.
 It allows to build docker images without the extra privileges the `docker build` requires, and even though by default it will build an image using the `OCI` format, it has an option to use the `docker` format instead: